azogue/home-assistant.io/source/_integrations/statistics.markdown

 If you are running the [recorder](/integrations/recorder/) component, on startup the data is read from the database.
 So after a restart of the platform, you will immediately have data available.
 If you're using the [history](/integrations/history/) component, this will automatically also start the `recorder` integration on startup.
 If you are *not* running the `recorder` component, it can take time till the sensor starts to work because a couple of attributes need more than one value to do the calculation.

+The sensor updates itself each time the original sensor changes.
+To force a uniform update interval, set the desired `scan_interval` period in the config.

 ## Configuration

 To enable the statistics sensor, add the following lines to your `configuration.yaml`: